PadminiG3404/Exploring-AlexNet-for-ImageNet-Classification/README.md

 ## **Requirements**

-To run the notebook, ensure you have the following installed:
+To run the notebook, ensure you have the following installed in your environment (if running locally):
 - **Python**: Version 3.8 or later
-- **Jupyter Notebook**
 - **Libraries**:
   - PyTorch
   - torchvision